Jaycar-Electronics/Camping-Power-Meter/README.md

 }
 ```

 If you've done some c code before, you might see the `[](){...}` and wonder what that is.
 This is simply an *anonymous* function, which means it's a function with no name.
-For now you don't have to worry about it, but it allows us to put our function right into the parameter of the server.on statement, which might make it a little easier to read and follow for these small examples.
+For now you don't have to worry about it, but it allows us to put our function right into the parameter of the `server.on()` statement, which might make it a little easier to read and follow for these small examples.
 If it were any bigger, we'd probably put it into a seperate function, and put that function here instead;

-we also provide another "webpage" under the "/current" web-address. so when the phone asks for `WWWW.XXX.YYY.ZZZ/current` we run the following code:
+we also provide another "webpage" under the "/current" web-address.
+So when the phone asks for `10.0.0.7/current` we run the following code:

 ```c
   String text = "";